Web Application Manifest

 The manifest's id member is a string that represents the identity for the application.
 The identity takes the form of a URL, which is same origin as the start URL.

 The identity is used by user agents to uniquely identify the application universally.
 When the user agent sees a manifest with an identity that does not correspond to an already-installed application, it SHOULD treat that manifest as a description of a distinct application, even if it is served from the same URL as that of another application.
-When the user agent sees a manifest where manifest["id"] is equal with exclude fragment true to the identity of an already-installed application, it SHOULD be used as a signal that this manifest is a replacement for the already-installed application's manifest, and not a distinct application, even if it is served from a different URL than the one seen previously.
+When the user agent sees a manifest where manifest["id"] is equal (with exclude fragments OPTIONALLY set to true) to the identity of an already-installed application, it SHOULD be used as a signal that this manifest is a replacement for the already-installed application's manifest, and not a distinct application, even if it is served from a different URL than the one seen previously.

 Note